 How We Use and Share Data

-A student’s Personal Data is used internally to provide the student with appropriate educational activities, and to report their performance to their parents and teachers.
+A student’s Personal Data is collected and used by our application logic to provide each student with the appropriate educational activities, and to report their performance to their parents and teachers.
 We may access student Personal Data when providing customer support or investigating a reported issue with our program.

 A parent’s or teacher’s Personal Data is used internally for sign-in purposes and, with permission, to send them reports, announcements, and alerts related to XtraMath.
 We may access a parent’s or teacher’s Personal Data when providing them with requested support.

-- In the event of a joint venture, sale or merger with a third party.
-The third party would be required to uphold our Terms, including our Privacy Policy for all existing accounts.
-We would provide advance notice before sharing data with that third party.
+• In the event of a joint venture, sale or merger with another party is approved by our Board of Directors.
+In that case, the third party would still be required to uphold our Terms, including our Privacy Policy for all existing accounts.
+We would provide advance notice before any accounts were shared with the third party.

-We may release de-identified data to educational researchers for the purpose of evaluating the effectiveness of our program.
+We may use de-identified data along with professional educational researchers for the purpose of evaluating the effectiveness of our program.
 We will not release de-identified data unless we are confident it cannot be re-identified, due to the removal of all direct and indirect personal identifiers, and the educational researchers have agreed in writing that they will not attempt to re-identify any individuals, classes, or Schools.

 How We Securely Store Data